 Tell your story about when you did time at Baxter County Jail

 Make some good friends in jail?
 Want to reconnect with an inmate you met while you were incarcerated?
-Say wassup here, just leave a message below.
+Say hello here, just leave a message below.

-Say Hello to people locked up at Baxter County Jail
+Say Hello to people incarcerated at Baxter County Jail

 Links and Resources